dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/build-and-view-your-docs.md

 ## dbt Docs

 dbt Docs, available on developer plans or dbt Core users, is a legacy feature that generates a website from your dbt project using the `dbt docs generate` command.
-It provides a central location to view your project's resources, such as models, tests, and metrics, and lineage  &mdash; and helps you understand the data in your warehouse.
+It provides a central location to view your project's resources, such as models, tests, and lineage  &mdash; and helps you understand the data in your warehouse.

 ### Configure project documentation